Abraham Lincoln: The Only US President to Obtain a Patent

 Football Uniform Pants

 Over the years, football players have worn a variety of different pants.
 This pair was designed to protect a player’s body by inserting padding.
-While they weren’t considered the most stylish, they have helped paved the way in helping protect players.
+While such pants aren’t considered the most stylish, they have helped pave the way in protecting players.

 Back To School: History On Back-to-School Supplies